-31 Lizbeth Cohen, "Building Government Center: The Boston Redevelopment Authority, 1960-67," In Heroic: Concrete Architecture and the New Boston, ed.
+32 Lizbeth Cohen, "Building Government Center: The Boston Redevelopment Authority, 1960-67," In Heroic: Concrete Architecture and the New Boston, ed.
 Pasnik, Kubo and Grimley, New York: Monacelli Press, 2015, 49.

-City Hall was designed as an intensely public building - a civic node where citizens could pass through its central courtyard, as they climbed from Dock Square and Faneuil Hall to GovernmentCenter and the State House.
-Pedestrian pass through was closed to the public after security measures were implemented due to the terrorist attacks of September 11, 2001.
-These security measures also changed other aspects of the building's entrances and the surrounding public plaza.
+City Hall was designed as an intensely public building - a civic node where citizens could pass through its central courtyard, as they climbed from Dock Square and Faneuil Hall to Government Center and the State House.
+Pedestrian access through the central courtyard was closed to the public after security measures were implemented due to the terrorist attacks of September 11, 2001.
+These security measures also changed other aspects of access into the building and the surrounding public plaza.

 In 2014, the administration initiated a master plan study called "Rethink Boston."
-The study examined long-overdue programmatic and operational needs at City Hall and identified ways to improve constituent services.
-The administration undertook several pilot projects to address the most urgent and public-facing needs identified, such as the lighting of the exterior of City Hall; a series of interior and exterior way-finding improvements; the installation of a handicap lift in the lobby to allow access to the mezzanine event space; renovations to the City Council Chamber; and significant improvements to the public-facing main entrance lobby.
+The study examined programmatic and operational needs at City Hall and identified ways to improve constituent services.
+The administration undertook several pilot projects to address the most urgent and public-facing needs identified, such as lighting City Hall; interior and exterior way-finding improvements; an improved handicap lift in the lobby for better access to the mezzanine event space; accessibility renovations to the City Council Chamber; and improvements to the third-floor entrance lobby.

 The Rethink Boston study also called for the need of a comprehensive Conservation Management Plan (CMP), to serve as a long-term resource and working document for the City's Property Management Department and the Public Facilities Department.
-In 2017, the City of Boston applied and City Hall was chosen as a grant recipient for the "Keeping it Modern" Grant by the Getty Foundation.
-Boston City Hall was chosen as one of 12 grant recipients worldwide, receiving funding to create a Conservation Management Plan (CMP) for City Hall in order to guide future work.
-The city hired architects, historians, conservators, and technical specialists to collaborate and write the City Hall CMP, which was published in January 2021.
+In 2017, the City of Boston applied for, and City Hall was chosen as a recipient of the "Keeping it Modern" Grant by the Getty Foundation.
+Boston City Hall was chosen as one of 12 recipients worldwide, receiving funding to create a Conservation Management Plan (CMP) for City Hall to guide future work.
+The city hired a team of architects, historians, conservators, and technical specialists to collaborate on the City Hall CMP, published in January 2021.
 Together with the creation of this Boston Landmarks Commission Study Report, there is now a roadmap with clear strategies for caring for the building but also undertaking future changes to this iconic building.

-Several recent projects on City Hall Plaza, including the installation of a children's playground, installing more plaza seating & public art spaces, and the planting of trees & greenscapes have improved accessibility and use of public space.
-There have also been non-permanent changes to the plaza, such as the installation of a seasonal beer garden at the south side of the plaza.
+Several recent projects on City Hall Plaza, including replacing stairs with ramps, installing a children's playground, more plaza seating & public art spaces, and the planting of trees and green areas have improved accessibility and use of public space.
+There have also been non-permanent additions to the plaza, such as a seasonal beer garden at the south side of the plaza.